talesh/www-project-top-10-for-large-language-model-applications/markdown-to-pdf/README.md

 	./markdown_to_pdf.sh --language pt
 	```

-	The generated PDF will be saved in generated folder with the ISO code as the filename.
+	The generated PDF will be saved in generated directory with the ISO code as the filename.
 If a file already exists it will be overwritten.

 4. Validate that the contents of the file look similar to that of the main English file.